Bam4d/Roxxy/README.md

 ## Contributing

 Because this uses alot of C++ libraries I'd love some help!
-Especially from anyone who knows alot about chromium and facebook libraries.
+Especially from anyone who knows alot about chromium / facebook / google libraries.

 ## Improvements